61040-fa25/concept_backend/design/concepts/MirrorMotionConcepts/PoseBreakdown/PoseBreakdownSpecs.md

 - `extractPoses(videoID: String): (poseIDs: Set of String)`
   - Requires: video exists
   - Effect: processes each frame of the video, creates PoseData for each, and stores/returns their IDs
+  - Note: this is being done in the frontend because mediapipe requires documents to run the pose extractor

 - `getPoseData(poseID: String): (PoseData)`
   - Requires: pose exists